You know the treatment model. The question is what you do when the model stops working.

 ~ Dr Celin Gelgec ~ Clinical Psychologist ~ Board Approved Supervisor ~ Author & Speaker ~ D. Psych.
 (Clinical)

-Hi, I’m Celin, Clinical Psychologist, director of Melbourne Wellbeing Group, AHPRA-approved supervisor, and someone who has spent a long time thinking carefully about what actually makes OCD treatment work — and what quietly gets in the way.
+I've spent my career working with OCD in all its forms.
+I’m Celin, Clinical Psychologist, director of Melbourne Wellbeing Group, AHPRA-approved supervisor, and someone who has spent a long time thinking carefully about what actually makes OCD treatment work — and what quietly gets in the way.

 I don't do surface-level.
 If you're here, I'm guessing you don't either.